 Did you watch the Rammstein show after your performance?

-Stefan: No, it was too loud for us and late.
+Stefan: No, only the beginning, it was too loud for us and late.
 We had to go home.

 Your videos on Youtube were watched more than 4 million times so far.
 Have you already been recognized by others on the street?